-- Mix the rest of the ingredients in a large mixing bowl untill well combined.
+- Mix all the remaining ingredients in a large mixing bowl until well combined.

-- Stuff halved peppers with the mixture and bake them for another 20 minutes.
+- Stuff halved peppers with the mixture and bake for another 15 minutes.

-- Keep them in a sealed container in the fridge for 3 to 4 days.
+- Keep them in a sealed container in the fridge for 3-5 days.

-- Feel free to use others grains, legumes, spices or herbs.
+- Feel free to use other grains, legumes, spices, or herbs.